HomeDev GuideAPI Reference

 Tag Helpers were introduced in ASP.NET Core as an alternative to HTML helpers for rendering HTML in Razor views.
-Optimizely Content Management System (CMS) version12 did not initially include support for tag helpers since initial release.
-Tag helpers are a popular alternative for developers, especially when implementing a new site based on CMS 12.
+Optimizely Content Management System (CMS) version 12 did not initially include support for tag helpers because of the initial release.
+Tag helpers are a popular alternative for developers, especially when implementing a site based on CMS 12.

 Developers can build coupled sites using Razor views with tag helpers and CMS content.
-Tag helpers helps us:
+Tag helpers help you:

-• Reduce amount of developer training required to build sites on our CMS.
+- Reduce the amount of developer training required to build sites on the CMS.

-• Moving rendering decisions closer to the HTML canvas and making it easier for frontend engineers to take control over the markup/output in the frontend.
+- Moving rendering decisions closer to the HTML canvas makes it easier for front-end engineers to take control of the markup or output in the front end.

-Developers can specify a page model using standard .NET API and get type-aware Intellisense for CMS pages when working with attribute helpers.
+When working with attribute helpers, developers can specify a page model using standard .NET API and get type-aware Intellisense for CMS pages.

 Supported property attribute tag helpers